 If you’re more into traditional looking rugs for on stage, check out this 5’x8′ Isfahan Area Rug.
 This won’t have the features of the Meinl rug, like the non-slip rubber, but you can engineer some DIY solutions if you’re crafty.

 A rug like this will be totally unique to any drummer you come across, so that may be a benefit you are looking for.

-If you are into these kind of rugs, you can spend a fortune on them.
+If you are into these kinds of rugs, you can spend a fortune on them.
 Go for the cheap ones.
-You don’t want to spend a ton of money on a really nice hand-made rug and then have it ruined by drum stick shavings and bass drum spurs.
+You don’t want to spend a ton of money on a really nice hand-made rug and then have it ruined by drumstick shavings and bass drum spurs.